A Power Analysis for Model-X Knockoffs with $\ell_{p}$-Regularized Statistics: Setup and review

 and use AMP machinery to derive the appropriate formulas for the power.
 In particular, power is gained from the fact that, if we choose $r$ to be smaller than $p$ (e.g., $r=c\cdot p$ for some $0 < c < 1$), the variable selection accuracy of the Lasso is better since we have $n$ observations and $p+r = p(1+c)$ many covariates, rather than $n$ observations and $2p$ covariates as with Model-X knockoffs.

-However, the ``counting knockoffs'' strategy is extremely specific to the i.i.d.~design setting: if the $X_j$'s are not themselves i.i.d. (or exchangeable), then we cannot hope to construct a single control group that can be shared by a heterogeneous set of covariates.
-The Model-X construction, with knockoff $\tilde X_j$ designed to pair with $X_j$, is therefore substantially more interesting to study in terms of understanding the performance of this methodology in non-i.i.d. settings (even though we study Model-X with an i.i.d. design due to the assumptions of the AMP tools underlying our power calculations).
-On the other hand, the paired construction of Model-X knockoffs necessitates new AMP theory to be able to quantify its performance.
+However, the counting knockoffs strategy is extremely specific to the i.i.d.~design setting: if the $X_j$'s are not themselves i.i.d.~(or exchangeable), then we cannot hope to construct a single control group that can be shared by a heterogeneous set of covariates.
+The Model-X construction, with knockoff $\widetilde X_j$ designed to pair with $X_j$, is therefore substantially more interesting to study in terms of understanding the performance of this methodology in non-i.i.d.~settings.